 She is the poster girl of human evolution, a member of the same family from which modern humans arose.
 At least, that’s how artists present Lucy in secular museums.
-How would you present her?
+As an artist building an exhibit for a creation-based museum, how would you present her?

 Several years ago, the Creation Museum near Cincinnati began discussions to produce a new exhibit about one of the most famous fossils ever discovered—Australopithecus afarensis, commonly known as “Lucy.”
 Based on bones found in Ethiopia, secular museums worldwide have created hundreds of life-size models of this female primate.
 Lucy has been widely portrayed as the supreme example of a “missing link” between apes and humans, and she has even been referred to as the “mother of all humankind.”